 If a dryer is completely full, it is said to be overloaded.
 Overloading the dryer prevents the hot air from properly circulating and restricts tumbling.
 When this occurs, a big load of laundry will take two cycles to dry.

 As a practical matter, just fill your dryer 2/3 full to allow for proper circulation of hot air.
 But for the proper solution, it is important you must have complete knowledge of how long to dry clothes in the dryer?
-To prevent the overheating of the dryer, thus it will prevent your dryer from damage.
+To prevent the overheating of the dryer, thus it will prevent your dryer from damaged.

 3-Clothes are too Wet after being Washed